iwisvirus/iwisvirus.github.io/_posts/DFIR/2026-01-22-Unattended.md

 ![PDF Info Screenshot]({{ site.baseurl }}/images/test9.png)

-Summary:
+**Summary:**

 Finding what I need inside the tool is quite easy.
 The tricky part for me was choosing the right tool for each task.
-I might have to review on that to know exactly what tool I need to solve a problem.
+I will be reviewing on what exact tool I need to solve a problem but also, do more hands on practices.